dss-extensions/dss_capi/README.md

 ## Missing features and limitations

-- Only the 64-bit version of OpenDSS is built.
-A 32-bit version should be possible with a few changes.
+- The 64-bit version of OpenDSS is built as primary target.
+Build scripts for the Windows 32-bit version were added in version 0.9.6.
 - Currently not implemented:
     - `DSSEvents` from `DLL/ImplEvents.pas`: seems too dependent on COM.
     - `DSSProgress` from `DLL/ImplDSSProgress.pas`: would need a reimplementation depending on the target UI (GUI, text, headless, etc.)